-Let’s work out how many credits you have and what you should do to find the right opportunities.
+Understanding how NQF levels apply to you can be confusing.
+Here’s how to work out how many credits you have and what you should do to find the right opportunities.

-What if I didn’t finish high school?
+Didn’t finish high school?

-Even though your schooling is incomplete, you are credited for what you have completed.
+If your schooling is incomplete, you are credited for what you have completed.
 Here’s a table listing how you can work out your credits:

 Which NQF levels can I apply for?

 If you completed Grade 10: apply for NQF level 2 and 3 opportunities.

 If you completed Grade 11 or some of Grade 12: apply for NQF LEVEL 3 and maybe 4.

 - Many employers and training providers want NQF L4 applicants to have Matric in place.
 This is because a job based (occupational) NQL4 qualification can be very demanding if you don’t already have Matric.

 - If you qualify for Language and Maths credits, the employer’s training costs and your time commitment can be reduced.